ibnesayeed/docker-archivespark/README.md

 # ArchiveSpark

-[ArchiveSpark](https://github.com/helgeho/ArchiveSpark) is a framework that facilitates access to Web Archives, enables easy data extraction as well as derivation.
+[ArchiveSpark](https://github.com/helgeho/ArchiveSpark) is a framework that facilitates access to Web Archives and enables easy data extraction as well as derivation.
 This repository makes ArchiveSpark available as a [Docker](https://www.docker.com/) image.
 We made it easy to run ArchiveSpark as a Docker container without the need of a Hadoop cluster and without the need of installing and configuring various dependencies.
 To get started, run the following command (assuming that Docker is installed on the machine):

 ```
 $ docker run --rm -it -p 8888:8888 ibnesayeed/archivespark